The Best Maple Syrup Books for Kids

 Reddit

-March is the beginning of all things Maple!
+Late February and Early March bring us the beginning of all things Maple!
 As the sweetest season kicks-off, it’s the perfect time to curl up with a book that transports kids to the sugar shack – then plan a visit to a real Maple Syrup Farm right here in Ontario!

 by Aine Moorad